cepoumian/personal-blog/src/content/posts/femr-and-portfolio.md

 So, I thought the best thing to do was to take it down and start from square one.

-### New goal for 2025 and challenges
+### New goal and challenges

 My goal for 2025 was simple: create a solid portfolio, trying to work on personal projects daily, even if there’s a lot of work.

-Cool… so, the goal was set, but… where was I going to get projects from?
+Cool… the goal was set, but where was I going to get projects from?

 Even though I may squeeze a few hours here and there to work on personal projects, I definitely don’t have the time for either of these alternatives: